 Use WordPress as a Content Management System

-A term that you will hear regularly in the WordPress community is the term CMS, which stands for content management system.
+A term that you’ll hear regularly in the WordPress community is the term CMS, which stands for content management system.
 Whether you run a blog, a website, or both, you use WordPress to manage your content by publishing and editing it regularly.

-Beyond just blogging with WordPress, you can build and design a website that includes different content types, including (but not limited to):
+More than just a blog, you can build and design a website that includes different content types, including (but not limited to)

 Photo gallery or portfolio: Create and publish photo galleries or an online portfolio of design work, creative pieces, or photography, for example.